jumanjihouse/docker-duoauthproxy/README.md

     docker pull jumanjiman/duoauthproxy:latest

 The "latest" tag always points to the latest version.
+In general, you should prefer to use a pessimistic (i.e., specific) tag.
+The runtime image on Docker hub has tags that match:

+    <upstream_authproxy_version>-<build_date>T<build_time>-<git_hash>

-Additional tags include `<upstream_authproxy_version>-<git_hash>` to correlate any image to both the authproxy version and a git commit from this repo.
+These tags allow to correlate any image to the authproxy version, the build date and time, and the git commit from this repo that was used to build the image.

 We push the tags automatically from the test harness, and we occasionally delete old tags from the Docker hub by hand.
+See https://hub.docker.com/r/jumanjiman/duoauthproxy/tags/ for released tags.

 ### View labels